xinzhan/core-services.en/help/interface/admin-getting-started/faq.md

 # Frequently asked questions about Experience Cloud

-Common questions and answers for administrators in the Experience Cloud.
+Learn about browser support and common questions and answers for administrators in the Experience Cloud.

+## What browsers are supported in Experience Cloud?

+* Microsoft Edge (current and back two versions)
+* Google Chrome (current and back two versions)
+* Mozilla Firefox (current and back two versions)
+* Safari (current and back two versions)
+* Opera (current and back two versions)

 ## How do I know if my solutions are enabled for core services?